bangbangcon/west/content/Venue.md

 ## Getting to Santa Cruz

-### By car
+### By car from the Bay Area

-- The best way to get to Santa Cruz from most of the Peninsula is by way of CA-17, which takes you from CA-85 through the Santa Cruz mountains into the city;
+- The best way to get to Santa Cruz from most of the Peninsula is by way of CA-17, which takes you from CA-85 through the Santa Cruz mountains into the city.
-- Please ensure to leave sufficiently early as CA-17 gets heavy traffic southbound on weekends.
+- Please make sure you leave sufficiently early, as CA-17 gets heavy traffic southbound on weekends.
 - Another option, if coming from San Francisco, is to drive down by way of Half Moon Bay on CA-1, which would take about an hour and a half without traffic.